ManosChr/yelpcamp/README.md

 ## Description

-> A project developed during the “Web Developer Bootcamp” course on Udemy.com.
+> A project developed during the “Web Developer Bootcamp” course on Udemy.com, which utilizes technologies like Bootstrap, NodeJS,  ExpressJS, PassportJS and MongoDB.

 ## Instructions for running locally